yudapc/test-qa/Readme.md

 Create your test that hit this API's app

-Add your script to package json so it can be run with ` npm test `
+Add your script to `package json` so you can run it with ` npm test `

 API
 -------------------